The Opportunity

 Wedding Inc. offers a management-as-a-service model — shared revenue, professional operations, and a marketing infrastructure the individual venue owner could never build alone.
 This campaign is designed to answer one question: is there enough inbound interest from venue owners to validate scaling the model before putting significant capital behind it?

-The validation thesis: Run a lean two-week campaign.
+The validation thesis: Run a lean four-week campaign.
 Measure lead quality and volume.
 If the response justifies it, scale.
 If messaging needs adjusting, you've learned that for under $5,600 — before building out a full sales operation.

 The Campaign

 Five Channels.
 One Focused Message.
-Thirty Days.
+Four Weeks.

 Every channel runs the same core message: venue owners are stretched too thin, and Wedding Inc. has a better way.
 The tone is peer-to-peer — operator to operator.
 The goal on every touchpoint is one action: get to the landing page and submit the interest form.